Hazards Planning Center

 Lost In Planning: Interdependent Vulnerabilities And Compounding Climate Threats

-Download the slides (pdf)
+Download the slides

 It is often said that "...a city is a system of systems", but the aging infrastructure in these systems is a vulnerability exacerbated by natural hazards and climate variability.
-The 2018 National Climate Assessment highlighted that current water management and planning principles leave communities exposed to more risk than anticipated, as risks evolve over time and hazards can interweave and compound one another.
+The 2018 National Climate Assessment highlighted that current water management and planning principles leave communities exposed to more risk than anticipated, as risks evolve and hazards can interweave and compound one another.

 FEMA's guidance for Hazard Mitigation Plans (HMP) advises communities to address natural hazard design events and encourages them to address manmade and technological hazards.
 However, the HMP does not require an overview of aging infrastructure in hazard analyses.
-Without recognizing that resiliency depends on reliability, we are missing the point of the most basic definition of a resilient system as one that performs its intended function under baseline conditions, and can quickly recover, after some adversity.
+Without recognizing that resiliency depends on reliability, we are missing the point of the most basic definition of a resilient system as one that performs its intended function under baseline conditions and can quickly recover, after some adversity.
 Identifying vulnerabilities and how they impact a community's resilience makes it possible to curtail expensive, unplanned, and reactive responses so that we can prioritize and prevent hazardous disruptions — so life and business go on uninterrupted.

 This webinar will show how we can use predictive algorithms to generate vulnerability assessments across key community infrastructure sectors, including potable water, transportation, energy, communications, and sanitation.
 This innovative approach addresses how the collocation of infrastructure can obscure the true vulnerability of our communities and flaws in their resilience.